 2. CREATIVE ADAPTATION

-Sometimes brands lean toward machine translation to save costs, but as a singular approach, this one-to-one translation often misses the mark.
+Sometimes brands lean toward machine translation to save costs.
+But for creative marketing content, its one-to-one translation often misses the mark.
 When adapting a campaign to a new language, the direct translation doesn’t account for the overall context of the original message.
-This means AI will make an approximate word choice in the direct translation, which often skews or weakens your message.
+This means the software will make an approximate word choice in the direct translation, which often skews or weakens your message.
 An in-market linguist who understands the culture you’re targeting is your best bet at maintaining the intent of your message in a way that resonates.

 Of course, words matter.
 But words alone won’t get global users to convert.
 The themes, messaging, and visuals are equally as important to reach international audiences.
-A campaign that’s successful in the US can easily fall flat if it’s not creatively adapted for each market you’re targeting.
+A campaign that’s successful in your market can easily fall flat if it’s not creatively adapted for other markets you’re targeting.

 3. NICHE PLACEMENTS

 Advertising on market-specific platforms like this makes sense from a numbers standpoint.
 And it also builds brand trust and awareness by showing your audience you understand their culture and specific needs.
 A good marketing localization partner can help you determine what portion of your budget should go toward these niche placements.
-And they can seek out key opportunities that your existing DSP may not be able to reach within their network.
+They can seek out key opportunities that your existing existing demand side platform (DSP) may not be able to reach within their network.

 4. BRAND AWARENESS